mysterious-coding/base_entranced/README.md

 1 = (default) instantly broadcast class changes to teammates; delay class change broadcast for enemies until after the respawn.
 Prevents the stupid "oh you changed class 150ms before the respawn?
 Let me counter you by changing class 140ms before the respawn" garbage.

 #### `/g_siegeTiebreakEnd`
-0 = (default) no tiebreaking rules (JK3 default)
+0 = (default) no tiebreaking rules (base JKA)

 1 = enforce traditional siege community tiebreaking rule.
 If round 1 offense got held for maximum time(20 minutes on most maps), game will end once round 2 offense has completed one more objective.
 Round 2 offense will be declared the winner of the match.

 #### `/g_fixSiegeScoring`
-0 = dumb default JK3 scoring (20 pts per obj, 30 pts for final obj, 10 pt bonus at end)
+0 = dumb base JKA scoring (20 pts per obj, 30 pts for final obj, 10 pt bonus at end)

 1 = (default) improved/logical scoring (100 pts per obj)

 #### `/g_fixVoiceChat`
-0 = enemies can hear your voice chats and see icon over your head (default JK3)
+0 = enemies can hear your voice chats and see icon over your head (base JKA)

 1 = (default) only teammates can hear your voice chats and see icon over your head (except for spot_air and spot_emplaced, which are used to BM your enemies)

 #### `/iLikeToDoorSpam`
 0 = (default) door spam prohibited for blobs, golan balls, rockets, conc primaries, thermals, and bowcaster alternates within a limited distance of enemies in your FOV.
 Wait until door opens to fire (skilled players already do this).
 Does not apply if a walker, shield, or someone using protect or mindtrick is nearby.
 Warning: turning on this setting will cause terrible players to complain.

-1 = door spam allowed, have fun immediately getting hit to 13hp because some shitty was raining blobs/golans/etc on the door before you entered (default JK3)
+1 = door spam allowed, have fun immediately getting hit to 13hp because some shitty was raining blobs/golans/etc on the door before you entered (base JKA)

 #### `/iLikeToMineSpam`
 0 = (default) mine spam prohibited within a limited distance of enemies in your FOV.
 No throwing mines at incoming enemies anymore (skilled players already refrain from this).
 Does not apply if a walker, shield, or someone using protect or mindtrick is nearby.
 Warning: turning on this setting will cause terrible players to complain.

-1 = mine spam allowed, have fun insta-dying because some shitty was holding down mouse2 with mines before you entered the door (bonus points for "was planting, bro" excuse) (default JK3)
+1 = mine spam allowed, have fun insta-dying because some shitty was holding down mouse2 with mines before you entered the door (bonus points for "was planting, bro" excuse) (base JKA)

 #### `/iLikeToShieldSpam`
 0 = (default) shield spam prohibited; you have to be killed by an enemy or walker explosion to place a new shield.
 You can place a new shield at each objective, with one freebie ("Yo shield") during the 20 seconds immediately after an objective.